-Nara is easily doable on your own, but if you prefer to go with a guide and learn a bit more history, I recommend trying this Nara Park and Todaiji Temple tour with a local guide from Voyagin.
-You can use my code GIRLEATWORLD for 5% off.
+Nara is easily doable on your own, but if you prefer to go with a guide and learn a bit more history, I recommend trying this Nara Park and Todaiji Temple tour.

 9. Take a walk at Akame 48 Waterfalls (Half-day Trip)